noeld/1brc/README.md

     ./1brc measurements.1E9.txt > /dev/null  74,62s user 1,74s system 1105% cpu 6,909 total

 on a AMD Ryzen 5 3600 6-Core Processor.

+Using `super_simple_parse_float` the time drops to 5,828s.
+But this float parser strictly assumes the format `-?\d{1,2}\.\d`.

+The original https://github.com/dannyvankooten/1brc analyze.c timed a blazing 2,4s on my machine!